Jarnster/VyConnect/README.md

 Copy `default.config.json` to `config.json` and modify the values to suit your setup.
 Be sure to include the correct router settings and REST API credentials.

 ### 4. **Access and Default Password**

+Use PHP to serve /web.
+If you are using Windows, you can open host_web.cmd, which runs the webpanel.
+Make sure you have got a recent version of PHP installed on your host system!

 The default password for VyConnect is `vyconnect`.
 Use this to log into the web interface.